mxsjoberg/michaelsjoberg.com/public/posts/a-computer-systems-primer-for-application-developers.md

 ### <a name="1.3" class="anchor"></a> [1.3 Cache memory](#1.3)

-A cache memory is a memory device with different levels, or sizes (L1, L2, L3), which are used to store information that the processor might need in the near future, where smaller sizes are faster (note that locality can be used to make programs run faster).
+A cache memory is a memory device with different levels, or sizes (L1, L2, L3), where smaller sizes are faster (note that locality can be used to make programs run faster).

 |    |     |     |
 | -- | :-- | :-- |